The Theory of Producing

 These are called

-exhaust gas steam boilers (EGSB) or exhaust gas steam generators (EGSG).
+EXCHAUST GAS STEAM BOILERS (EGSB) or exhaust gas steam generator (EGSG).

 Economiser using up to 5 heat sources